 The term network refers to the framework of routes within a system of locations, identified as nodes.
 A route is a single link between two nodes that are part of a larger network that can refer to tangible routes such as roads and rails, or less tangible routes such as air and sea corridors.

 Transportation networks are the outcome of a trade-off between the goal to connect as many locations as possible and cost and infrastructure development constraints.
-The territorial structure of any region corresponds to a network of all its economic interactions, but more realistically as sub-networks expressing one dimension.
+The territorial structure of any region is expressed as a network that includes all its economic interactions, but more realistically as sub-networks expressing one dimension.
 The implementation of networks is rarely premeditated, but the consequence of continuous improvements as opportunities arise, investments are made, and conditions change.
-The setting of networks is the outcome of various strategies, such as providing access and mobility to a region, reinforcing a specific trade corridor or technological developments, making a particular mode, and its network more advantageous over others.
+The setting of networks results from strategies such as providing access and mobility to a region, reinforcing a specific trade corridor or technological developments, and making a particular mode and network more advantageous.

 A transport network denotes either a permanent track (e.g. roads, rail, and canals) or a scheduled service (e.g. airline, public transit, train).
-It can be extended to cover various types of links between points along which mobility can take place.
+It can be extended to cover various links between points along which mobility can occur.
 The relevance of a network is related to its connectivity.
-Metcalfe’s law states that the value of a network is proportional to the square of connected nodes so that complex networks are exponentially more valuable than simple networks since they offer many options for connecting locations.
+Metcalfe’s law states that the value of a network is proportional to the square of connected nodes.
+Hence complex networks are exponentially more valuable than simple networks since they offer many options for connecting locations.
 Thus, economic development is commonly associated with network complexity.

-In transport geography, it is common to identify several types of transport structures that are linked with transportation networks with key elements such as nodes, links, flows, hubs, or corridors.
-Network structure ranges from centripetal to centrifugal in terms of the accessibility they provide to locations.
-A centripetal network favors a limited number of locations, while a centrifugal network tends not to convey any specific locational advantages.
+In transport geography, it is common to identify several types of transport structures linked with transportation networks with key elements such as nodes, links, flows, hubs, or corridors.
+Network structure ranges from centripetal to centrifugal regarding the accessibility they provide to locations.
+A centripetal network favors a limited number of locations, while a centrifugal network does not convey specific locational advantages.
 Network structures can also be direct or indirect in their connectivity.
 The most directly connected networks are point-to-point networks where a service originates and ends in a single location.
-A more complex form involves a route network where there is a sequence of intermediary locations that are serviced along a linear sequence.
+A more complex form involves a route network where intermediary locations are serviced along a linear sequence.

 The recent decades have seen the emergence of transport hubs, a centripetal form, as a common network structure for many types of transport services, notably for air transportation.
-Although hub-and-spoke networks often result in improved network efficiency, they have drawbacks linked with their vulnerability to disruptions and delays at hubs, an outcome of the lack of direct connections.
+Although hub-and-spoke networks often improve network efficiency, they have drawbacks linked to their vulnerability to disruptions and delays at hubs due to the lack of direct connections.
 Evidence underlines that the emergence of hub-and-spoke networks is a transitional form of network development rationalizing limited volumes through a limited number of routes.
 When traffic becomes sufficient, direct point-to-point services tend to be established as they better reflect the preference of users.
 Therefore, the more traffic a network supports, the higher its propensity towards direct connections.

-Transport networks are better understood by the usage level (e.g. the number of passengers, tons, vehicles, capacity) than by their sole topology based on a binary state (i.e. presence or absence of links).
+Transport networks are better understood by the usage level (e.g. the number of passengers, tons, vehicles, capacity) than by their sole topology based on a binary state (presence or absence of links).
 Inequalities between locations can often be measured by the number of links between nodes and the related economic opportunities associated with connectivity and the level of traffic.
 Many locations within a network have higher accessibility, which is often related to better opportunities.
-However, economic integration processes tend to change inequalities between regions, mainly through a reorientation of the structure and flows within transportation networks at the transnational level.
+However, economic integration processes tend to change inequalities between regions, mainly by reorientating the structure and flows within transportation networks at the transnational level.
 Economic and commercial changes are associated with changes in network configurations and connectivity.

 The efficiency of a network represents its ability to support flows while operating conditions meet performance criteria such as speed, capacity, and safety.
 It can be measured through graph theory and network analysis.
-These methods rest on the principle that the efficiency of a network depends partially on the lay-out of nodes and links; its topology.
+These methods rest on the principle that the efficiency of a network depends partially on its topology, which is the layout of nodes and links.
 Some network structures have a higher efficiency level than others, but careful consideration must be given to the basic relationship between the revenue and costs of specific transport networks.
 Rates thus tend to be influenced by the structure of transportation networks since the hub-and-spoke structure, particularly, had a notable impact on transport costs, namely through economies of scale.

-The efficiency of a transportation network is also related to its resilience, which is its ability to support disruptions while maintaining a level of service and connectivity.
+The efficiency of transportation networks is also related to their resilience, which is the ability to support disruptions while maintaining a level of service and connectivity.
 A resilient network remains connected after facing disruptions such as severed nodes or links.
-A network could be efficient, but not very resilient, or the other way around.
-For instance, a hub-and-spoke network enables a high level of efficiency for air transportation through the consolidation of flows and better usage of airplane assets, but such a network is not very resilient, particularly if a hub is disrupted.
+A network could be efficient but not very resilient, or the other way around.
+For instance, a hub-and-spoke network enables a high level of efficiency for air transportation through the consolidation of flows and better usage of airplane assets.
+Still, such a network is not very resilient, particularly if a hub is disrupted.
 Thus, depending on the location of the same disruption in a transportation network, its impact could differ widely if it concerns a hub or another node.

 2. The Topology and Typology of Networks

-The physical grounding of a network varies in relevance depending on the transport mode considered.
-Roads and railways are composed of track infrastructure while maritime and air transports remain vaguely defined due to their higher spatial flexibility.
-The exception is terminals, whereas maritime networks remain more constrained than airline networks due to port sites being less abundant than airport sites.
+The physical footprint of a network varies in relevance depending on the transport mode considered.
+Roads and railways are composed of track infrastructure, while maritime and air transports remain vaguely defined due to their higher spatial flexibility.
+The exception is terminals, whereas maritime networks remain more constrained than airline networks because port sites are less abundant than airport sites.
 River networks typically form basins and can be classified as trees or dendrograms.
-Therefore, there are three types of physical spaces on which transport networks are set and where each represents a specific mode of territorial occupation:
+Therefore, there are three types of physical spaces on which the typology of transport networks is set and where each represents a specific mode of territorial occupation:

 - Clearly defined and delimited.
-The space occupied by the transport network is strictly reserved for its exclusive usage and can be identified on a map.
-Ownership can also be clearly established with defined rights of way, privately or publicly owned.
+The space the transport network occupies is strictly reserved for its exclusive usage and can be identified on a map.
+Ownership can also be established with defined rights of way, privately or publicly owned.
 The most relevant examples include road, canal, and railway networks.

 - Vaguely defined and delimited.
 The space of these networks may be shared with other modes and is not the object of any ownership, only of rights of way.
 Examples include air and maritime transportation networks.

 - Without definition.
-Space has no tangible meaning, except for the distance it imposes with nodes being the core structure.
+With these networks, space has no tangible meaning, except for the distance it imposes, with nodes being the core structure.
 Little control and ownership are possible, but agreements must be reached for common usage.
-Examples are radio, television, WiFi, and cellular networks, which rely on the use of specific frequencies granted by regulatory agencies.
+Examples are radio, television, WiFi, and cellular networks, which use specific frequencies granted by regulatory agencies.

-Networks provide a level of transport service, which is related to their costs, implying that levels of economic development are related to network density.
-An optimal network would be a network servicing all possible locations, but such a service would have high capital and operational costs.
-Transport infrastructures are established over discontinuous networks since many were not built at the same time, by the same entity or using the same technology.
+Networks provide a level of transport service related to their costs, implying that levels of economic development are related to network density.
+An optimal network would service all possible locations, but such a service would have high capital and operational costs.
+Transport infrastructures are established over discontinuous networks since many were not built simultaneously, by the same entity, or using the same technology.
 A subway system could be built over a period of several decades with new segments using a different technology.
-A rail network could be built be several different railway companies and subject to consolidation in later phases.
+Several railway companies could build a rail network and be subject to consolidation in later phases.
 An air transportation system could be composed of the networks of several carriers, each having its hubs and subject to mergers and new entrants.
 Therefore, operational networks rarely service all parts of the territory directly and homogeneously.
-Some compromise must often be found among a set of alternatives considering a variety of route combinations and levels of service.
+Some compromise must often be found among a set of alternatives considering a variety of route combinations, levels of service, and competitiveness.
 Networks are also labeled depending on their overall properties:

 - Regular network.
 A network where all nodes have the same number of edges.
 In the same vein, a random network is a network that is formed by random processes.
-While regular networks tend to be linked with high levels of spatial organization (e.g. a city grid), random networks tend to be linked with opportunistic development opportunities such as accessing a resource.
+While regular networks tend to be linked with high levels of spatial organization (e.g., a city grid), random networks are linked with development opportunities such as resource access.